openassistive/awesome-assistivetech/README.md

 * [OpenBoardFormat](http://www.openboardformat.org).
 Suggested format for open source language layouts/packages for AAC systems.
 See also the [OBF Gem](https://github.com/CoughDrop/obf) - which works with this.
 * [AAC-Shim](https://github.com/CoughDrop/aac_shim) - a simple helper method for helping web apps that want to support being embedded inside an AAC system.
 Check out the [demos](https://tools.openaac.org/demo.html).

+## Symbols

+*APIs and resources to support access to symbols

+* [Symboliser API](https://symboliser.commtap.org/commtap-symbols-server-api/).
+From Commtap.
+Adds in synonyms and variants on top of the normal symbol information

 ## Word Prediction

 *APIs and code samples to integrate word prediction into your system*